 Depending on the material used, shuttlecocks are three types.

-Feather shuttles use natural feathers of goose as a skirt material.
+Feather shuttles use the natural feathers of goose as a skirt material.
 Feathers of 16 numbers are sequenced one after another and fixed in the base made of cork with the help of glue.
 To strengthen the stability further, two threads are used for fastening feathers.
 To give the look and feel, a thin white layer of leather covers the round-shaped cock.

 As mentioned earlier, non-feathered shuttles use nylon/ plastic as skirt material.
 Depending upon the quality, there is the use of cork or other synthetic materials for the base of the shuttlecock.